iCliniq Logo

 • Unsuitable air conditioning.

-When Candida albicans and non-Candida albicans Candida are detected in urine, candiduria is seen in both symptomatic and asymptomatic urinary tract infections.
-Urinary candidiasis has a high rate of morbidity and a low mortality rate.
+Candida albicans and non-Candida albicans are detected in urine, and candiduria is seen in symptomatic and asymptomatic urinary tract infections.
+Urinary candidiasis has a high morbidity rate and a low mortality rate.

 How Do Individuals Acquire Urinary Candidiasis?